 There is no admission charge to visit Old Capitol, but reservations are required for group tours.
-Please call the Office of Public Information, (319) 353-5691, to arrange for group tours.
+For information about arranging a tour call 319/335-0548.

 Informational brochures and other high quality memorabilia are sold in the Old Capitol gift shop on the ground floor.
 Proceeds from gift shop sales support Old Capitol programs and projects.
-Other contributions and appropriate gifts in kind are welcome.
+Other contributions and appropriate gifts in kind are welcome and may be made on a tax-deductible basis through The University of Iowa Foundation.